giovanniboscu/continuous-section-field/docs/sections/sectionfullanalysis.md

 ## General Notes

-- All quantities are computed **purely from geometry and polygon weights or shear_weight**.
+- All quantities are computed **purely from geometry and polygon weight or shear_weight**.
 Weight is used for axial and flexural sectional properties;
 shear_weight is used for torsional stiffness.
 - No assumptions are made about profile families (I, H, box, tube, etc.).
 - Polygon `weight` is treated as a **scalar field multiplier** (e.g. modular ratio, material factor).